-The long-term “success” of this mass transplantation is still being monitored but the project has already had positive outcomes.
-Forty-one practitioners from 11 countries have been exposed to reef restoration techniques by “on the job” work as volunteers up to three months on site, and eight experts have to date been formally trained through a full-time six-week classroom and field based training program.
+The long-term “success” is still being monitored but the project has already had positive outcomes.
+Forty-one practitioners from 11 countries have been exposed to reef restoration techniques by “on the job” work as volunteers up to three months on site, and eight experts have to date been formally trained through a full-time six-week classroom and field-based training program.
 Before-and-after comparisons in coral cover at the transplanted site showed that the restoration project resulted in a 700% increase in coral cover, from about 2% in 2012 to 16% by the end of 2014.
-Similarly, we have documented a five-fold increase in fish species richness, a three-fold increase in fish density, and a two-fold increase in coral settlement and recruitment at the transplanted site.
+Similarly, the RR have documented a five-fold increase in fish species richness, a three-fold increase in fish density, and a two-fold increase in coral settlement and recruitment at the transplanted site by 2016.
 We also found that our coral transplants responded better to stressful conditions resulting from increased sea temperatures and a harmful algal bloom.
 The transplanted corals appear to recover faster and better than corals at other sites.
 The response of the transplanted reef to thermal stress bleaching is still being monitored.
 The preliminary analysis of the costs of reef restoration via coral gardening and the life cycle of coral reef restoration technology together with the ecological results so far support the application of large-scale, science-based coral reef restoration projects with long timescales to assist the recovery of damaged reefs.
-A proposal to scale up the coral farms to a mariculture venture so as to reduce costs through economies of scale has been accepted by the Seychelles government and funding is currently being sought.

 Lessons learned and recommendations

-A tool kit is currently being put together to highlight the lessons learned from the project.
+A toolkit was developed and published in 2018 to highlight the lessons learned from the project.
 In summary, we have learned that:

 - Survival of coral donor colonies is high.